triddell/TA-sendcef/README.md

 ### Related Application

 A similar application has been developed for sending "raw" Splunk events to third-party servers.
-Further information on this application is available on both[Splunk Base](https://splunkbase.splunk.com/app/3624/) and [GitHub](https://github.com/triddell/TA-sendraw).
+Further information on this application is available on both [Splunk Base](https://splunkbase.splunk.com/app/3624/) and [GitHub](https://github.com/triddell/TA-sendraw).